Wiubiki/Library/README.md

 # The Starttech Ventures Library

 ## About
-This GitHub repository acts as a simple managment system of the growing Starttech Ventures Library.
+This GitHub repository acts as a simple managment system for the ever-growing Starttech Ventures Library.

 ## How it works